 How do you get a stronger transverse abdominis?

 If you dread or despise crunches, you are in luck!
-To develop and strengthen the transverse abdominis, you will not have to do any flexion or extension exercises.
+To develop and strengthen the transverse abdominis, you do not have to perform flexion or extension exercises.
 To start building strength in your TVA muscle, you will need to know how to activate it through a series of “draw-in” abdominal maneuvers.
-“Drawing in your abdominal muscles” is a conscious process and takes a lot of practice, but once you understand it, you will see great results like a stronger core, flatter stomach and a beach ready tummy.
+“Drawing in your abdominal muscles” is a conscious process and takes a lot of practice, but once you understand it, you will see results like a stronger core, flatter stomach and a beach ready tummy.

 For many people, learning to draw in the abdominals is a difficult process.
-As mentioned above, most people are used to working their core by developing the rectus abdominis muscles through conventional methods such as crunches, sit-ups, and other flexion/extension exercises which push out the abdominal wall.
+As mentioned above, most people are used to working their core by developing the rectus abdominis muscles through conventional methods such as crunches, sit-ups, and other flexion/extension exercises.
+Remember, these exercises push out the abdominal wall.
+We want to pull the abdominal wall in.
 The concept of drawing in is the exact opposite of rectus abdominis training.
 It is the process where you pull IN your abdominal wall.